OREL-group/Project-Management-SP-24/Final Papers/Tom Jiang.md

 ### I. Abstract

 In this paper, I will describe project Event Horizon, an open-source video game development project.
-The game is an inventory-based rouge-like card game, and this paper will describe some management details about the project including project scope & platform, team structure, high-level project schedule & phases, Agile sprint plan, and Project Challenges.
+The game is an inventory-based roguelike card game, and this paper will describe some management details about the project including project scope & platform, team structure, high-level project schedule & phases, Agile sprint plan, and Project Challenges.

 ### II.
 Introduction